 Parents should come to the Main Office or send a note with their child to the classroom teacher, if there is any reason that a student needs to leave school early.
 Parents, or a designated adult, must sign the student out when leaving before dismissal.
 This procedure is designed for the safety and protection of our children.
 NOTE: A child who is an early pick up must be picked up by 2:45PM from the office.
 After that time, he/she will be picked up at the back circle at dismissal - 3:05PM.
 Whenever possible, parents should schedule appointments for their child during non-school hours to avoid interrupting his/ her school day.
 If a child is released early from school due to illness, he/she may not participate in after school activities.
-If entry class.
+If a child is returned to school before the end of the day, he/she should report to the greeter desk and sign back in before reentering class.
 All early pick-ups are entered into the computer.